 Should I Blanch Parsnips & Carrots Before Dehydrating?

-Conventional knowledge suggests that you blanch parsnips and carrots before dehydrating them if you intend to use them for cooking later.
+Conventional knowledge suggests to blanch parsnips and carrots before dehydrating them if you intend to use them for cooking later.
 Why?

 - It helps maintain color;